senanu/b40/docs/bio40.md

 ## Assignments
 You will be turning in many small assignments as well as your reading guides.
 Late assignments won't be accepted.

-Full lab reports will be turned in using [turnitin.com](http://www.turnitin.com).
+Full lab reports will be turned in using Canvas.
 I will give you rubrics for lab reports.
 You will also be responsible for editing and proofreading your classmates’ lab reports.
 You will be given credit for submitting drafts completed and on time and for the extent to which your editing has the potential to help your classmate.

 Late papers will be deducted 20% of the possible points per calendar day, including later in the day on the due date.